Thank you Squircle for this incredible place! It’s exactly what I was looking for and I hope you don’t mind me using it in my story!

 ‘I’m healing, all right.
 But not as fast as usual…’ He meets Derek’s gaze in the mirror.
 ‘A night’s sleep would do the trick.
 Or a quickie.’

 ‘A quickie?
-You mean that… err, making love speeds up the whole healing process?’
+You mean that… err, having sex speeds up the whole healing process?’

 ‘Nah…’ Cade laughs and pulls on his jeans, ‘But it makes you forget the pain!’
 He slaps Derek’s shoulder.
 ‘Now try to get some rest, I’ll take the first watch…’

 After a couple of hours, Don wakes up declaring that he can walk as long as they get out of there.
 He has some trouble admitting Cade’s leadership, arguing about his older age and also the fact that he has been held prisoner longer than Cade.
 Derek can see how Cade tries his best to hold his tongue, he had forgotten just how aggravating his dad could be.

 Grumbling Don finally backs down when Cade asks him about the layout of the plant – it seems that Don never has left his “apartment” except for interrogation and some secret work somewhere he was taken blindfolded.
 Grudgingly the older man follows them when they finally leave the showers.

 They make it through the corridors again without any major incident.
 Don complains all the way, asking Cade to justify each change of direction before proceeding in their wake.
 More than once he jeopardizes their security, not keeping his mouth shut.
 When they approach the canteen he hesitates again.

 ‘There are probably “people” inside… Are you sure this is the only way out?
 Why can’t we just jump out a window?’

 Cade sighs, ‘Duh, I’ve already told you – because the windows have electrified iron bars.
 And we can’t break them, believe me, we’ve tried.
 Now stop bitching and be quiet.’